intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 * Initialize CC3235SF peripherals and the ISM API library.
 * CAN Rx process: Received CAN messages are processed by the receive message event handler callback functions.
 * CAN Tx process: A CAN message is transmitted on 100msec interval.
-* Provision *certificate and private key* needed to connect to the AWS IoT Core.
+* Provision *certificate and private key* needed to connect to the Azure IoT Hub.
 * Use user-configured *Wi-Fi credentials* to connect to a Wi-Fi Access Point in station mode.
 * Creates an IoT Hub client for communication with an existing IoT Hub using the specified connection string parameter.
 * Send HTTP message containing the *"Vehicle Speed, Engine Speed, and Throttle Position"* data parsed from the receive message event handlers on 500msec interval.